Bon1138/wiki-brackets-shell/Architecture-Proposal:Windows-Chrome-Theming.md

 After that then you just need to handle the WM_MEASUREITEM and WM_DRAWITEM messages.

 This is as far as I got with my prototype.

-It worked but didn't get us what the XD spec calls for but it's a start.
+It worked but it doesn't put the menus in the title bar like Photoshop and other CS OWL based apps which is what Larz's spec calls for.
+If we wanted to keep the menus where they are then this will work fairly well but It'll need to be tested on different platforms and different drawing modes..

 The only thing that wasn't done was to get a black background for menus.
 I did a lot of experimentation and did quite a bit of research.
-I have used an MFC based application theming library in the past (http://www.codejock.com/products/toolkitpro/) and, before that, implemented cool menu code from Paul DiLascia http://www.microsoft.com/msj/0198/coolmenu.aspx in a project.
+I have used an MFC based application theming library in the past (http://www.codejock.com/products/toolkitpro/) and, before that, implemented cool menu code from Paul DiLascia http://www.microsoft.com/msj/0198/coolmenu.aspx in various projects.
+I looked at these to see how they solved some problems to glean an idea on how to solve some of the menuing issues for Brackets but cannot use the code as-is since they both depend on MFC.
+I also looked at MenuXP from codeproject (http://www.codeproject.com/Articles/1809/CMenuXP-The-Office-XP-Style-Menu) -- Code Project Open License (http://www.codeproject.com/info/cpol10.aspx).
+This cannot be used as a library drop-in either since it depends on MFC.

-Cool menu won't help us here because it is basically just drawing stuff on the existing background.
-Toolkit pro, however, (Xtreme Toolkit when I used it) gave us window theming that made our app look like Microsoft Office which includes menus.
-I also consulted another source and it means we need to hook the menu during create.
+A lot can be learned from the 3 to help solve some of the drawing issues and accessibility issues.

-Popup Menus are just another window object (oddly though, they don't show up in SPY++) and can be hooked to do custom drawing like we do for any other winodw.
+Popup Menus are just another window object (oddly though, they don't show up in SPY++) and can be hooked to do custom drawing like we do for any other window.

 To hook a popup menu, you need to basically hook the window create process for all windows being created on the current thread and check for the special menu window class name ("#32768").
 Dialogs, BTW, have class "#32770".
 These probably represent system atoms but that's another talk.
 Hooking all window create messages for the current process means that we can theme the system menu and system context menus.
 Brackets (and Edge Code) doesn't use system context menus but  Reflow does.
 So this is something that the unified

 *[Glenn] Native pop-up menus are in the backlog, so that is definitely something we'll need to address.*
+**_I was planning to add a test menu to make sure it works in Brackets then it's just a matter of creating a popup context menu_**

 So we basically re-use the window hook that we implemented for cef_window above and add another qualifier to check for menus: